-When considering moving into new commercial premises there are plenty of points to consider.
-Most tenants assume that once the commercial premises has been found the negotiation of the lease is a small matter.
+When considering moving into Jersey commercial premises, there are plenty of points to consider.
+Most tenants assume that once the commercial premises has been found, the negotiation of the lease is a small matter.
 However, one of the most important aspects when moving into a new premises is the commercial lease.

 For example, you may open a retail shop and as your business progresses you may want to add a café.
 This may not be possible without renegotiating the lease and of course obtaining the appropriate consents.

 Other points to consider, and keep in mind, is not to assume that the stated use for the premises is comprehensive.
 For example, the use defined may be for a restaurant; however, there may not be an allowance in place for off-premises consumption.

 For a new business, in particular, there are many risks and uncertainties.
 Therefore, it would not be advisable to initially commit to a long lease, as once entered into it is difficult to exist prior to its termination, without paying a penalty.

 You may want to get a short term lease which can be renewed.

 It is always a good idea to have a break clause, which allows you to terminate the lease at certain intervals prior to the end of the lease.